rafael-hsm/Rafael-hsm/README.md

-# Olá, eu sou o Rafael Meireles, seja bem vindo ao meu perfil.
+# Hi, I'M Rafael Meireles, welcome to my profile 😉.
-## Estudante ávido das seguintes tecnologias
+## Student of the following technologies

-🐍 Back-end e desenvolvimento Web com Python
+🐍 Back-end and development Web with Python
-📘 Análise de dados
+🌱 Data analysis
-📘 Banco de Dados
+📘 Database
-📘 HTML5, CSS3 e JavaScript
+🌱 HTML5, CSS3 and JavaScript

 <div>
   <a href="https://github.com/rafael-hsm">